ojwb/survex/doc/datafile.rst

    them.
 This is useful when you have data which uses this convention for equating stations.

-   ``*infer exports on`` is necessary when you have a dataset which is partly annotated with ``*export``.
-It tells cavern not to complain about missing ``*export`` commands in the parts of the dataset it is enabled for.
-Also stations which were used to join surveys are marked as exported in the 3d file.
+   ``*infer exports on`` relaxes the requirement that a station must be ``*export``-ed to be able to refer to it from outside the survey it is in.
+   When active, such stations are treated as if they were marked with ``*export`` (including being flagged as "exported" in the .3d file).
+For compatibility with datasets from before ``*export`` was added, a dataset which never uses ``*export`` is processed as if it used ``*infer exports on``.
+It can be useful to be able to turn it on explicitly for part of a dataset, for example it allows combining a dataset which doesn't used ``*export`` with one which does, and it supports a phased conversion of a dataset to using ``*export``.
+You might also decide to use it if having to mark survey stations as exported doesn't seem worth the benefit of catching mis-ties - for example, if you're surveying a maze cave where a lot of stations are junctions.

 INSTRUMENT
 ----------